GilOliveira/schemadotorg/modules/schemadotorg_jsonapi/README.md

 FAQ
 ---

-**Why does this module strongly recommend all resource that don't have a matching enabled resource config and Schema.org type to be disabled?**
+**Why does this module strongly recommend all resources that don't have a matching enabled resource config and Schema.org type to be disabled?**

-By default, every entity and field in Drupal is exposed via JSON:API with access controls.
-Generally, it is best to only expose the data that
+Every entity and field in Drupal is exposed via JSON:API with access controls.
-consumers actually need.
+Generally, it is best only to expose the data that consumers need.
 Conceptually, only Schema.org types and properties should be exposed via JSON:API with a few exceptions.